 Should the dissolution of the Association be deemed necessary, then two meetings must be held in accordance with section 24 of the Act.
 The first meeting shall be called to pass a resolution to wind up the Association and must be carried by a majority of valid votes.
 The second meeting must be called (not earlier than 30 days after the first meeting) to confirm the resolution to be passed.

-Once debts and liabilities of the Association have been discharged any excess Business Improvement District Funding Grant funds will be transferred to the Council to be applied towards any purpose for which the Targeted Rate was set.

-If, upon the winding up or dissolution of the Association there remains, after the satisfaction of all its debts and liabilities, and any payment in terms of Rule 40.2, any property whatsoever, the same shall not be paid or distributed among the members of the Association.
+If, upon the winding up or dissolution of the Association there remains, after the satisfaction of all its debts and liabilities, and any property whatsoever, the same shall not be paid or distributed among the members of the Association.
 Such remaining property shall be distributed or applied for the objects of the Association and/or for charitable purposes in the Business Improvement District, including by way of transfer to some other New Zealand organisation that operates for such objects or purposes in the Business Improvement District and not for private pecuniary profit.
 In the event of the Executive Committee being unable to decide, the remaining assets are to be distributed as a Judge of the High Court of New Zealand directs.